getzola/zola/docs/content/documentation/deployment/gitlab-pages.md

 Under your group `websites`, you created a project called `websites.gitlab.io`.
 Your project’s URL will be `https://gitlab.com/websites/websites.gitlab.io`.
 Once you enable GitLab Pages for your project, your website will be published under `https://websites.gitlab.io`.

-This guide assumes that your zola project is located in the root of your repository.
+This guide assumes that your Zola project is located in the root of your repository.

 ## Ensuring that the CI runner can access your theme